The Three Brethren

 But if you have a story or even a mystery about your own ancestors leaving the Borders then please share it with us by replying to this post.

-21 thoughts to “Migration and the Borders”
+25 thoughts on “Migration and the Borders”

 1. Hello,I have been trying to trace my Johnstons back to Scotland,from Co.Antrim,N.I.My grand father always jokingly said that we we’re run out of Scotland for stealing cattle.
 That would relate to King James VI &I clearing the borders in mid 1600s.
 But have not made the connection as yet.
 Cheers